What made you go into law?

 When did you join Boyes Turner and what is your role?

-What do you look forward to in your new role?
+What do you like most about/what are you most looking forward to in your new role?

 What do you like to do outside of work?

 I have two young children, so a lot of my time outside of work is spent on family activities with them and my husband.
 We enjoy board games, going out walking with our dog, and kayaking and stand up paddle boarding when the weather permits.
 I’m also a big fan of both musical theatre and stand-up comedy (watching, not performing!), so when I have some free time I enjoy watching those on TV and attending live shows when possible.
 I also enjoy reading – particularly memoirs, contemporary fiction and science fiction – going to the cinema and listening to podcasts.

 What is your favourite food?

 It’s so difficult to choose just one!
 My husband is half-Italian so we enjoy eating a lot of pasta, pizza and other Italian food at home.
 I particularly enjoy melanzane alla parmigiana, which is a delicious dish made with layers of sliced aubergine, tomato sauce and mozzarella and baked in the oven.
 My father-in-law’s recipe is the best and after lots of practice I think we’re finally getting pretty good at recreating it for ourselves at home.

 Another favourite of mine is Mexican food, particularly burritos, but I find them a little too intimidating to cook for myself, so for the moment I’m sticking to enjoying them at restaurants when I get the chance!